ImpedanCEI/BIHC/docs/physicsguide.md

 Where, $s$ is the location from the interaction point at which the power loss is being computed, $Z^0_z$ and $Z^1_z$ are the longitudinal impedances of order 0 and 1, $\Delta y_1(s)$ and $\Delta y_2(s)$ are the offsets from the geometrical center of respectively Beam 1 and Beam 2, $\tau_s = 2s/c$, with $c$ the speed of light, is the relative time delay of arrival at $s$ of the two beams.

 ## About `bihc` python package
-This beam induced heating computation tool, the `bihc` python package, was fundamentaly built on the work performed by F. Giordano during his PhD at CERN.
-For detailed information about beam spectrum and bunch shapes we encourage the reader to refer to his PhD thesis [^5].
+`bihc` is a computational package that integrates over a decade of experience in beam-induced heating calculations from the Impedance and Coherent Effects Section (see [^1], [^3], [^4], [^5], [^6]) into a comprehensive and flexible Python-based tool.

+The package has been presented at the 68th ICFA Advanced Beam Dynamics Workshop on High-Intensity and High-Brightness Hadron Beam (0ct.
+2023)[^7], and is under continuous development to face the beam-induce heating challenges that become more relevant as the beam total intensity and bunch length is pushed.

+`bihc` has been succesfully employed to assess the mitigation strategy for the CERN-SPS Beam Wire Scanners after the wire failure in 2023, and was extensively used to study the CERN-LHC Warm Vacuum modules limitations in intensity and bunch length for the 2024 run.

 [^1]: B. Salvant et al., “Beam induced heating”, 2012, [Online].
 Available: https://cds.cern.ch/record/1975499

 [^2]: Palumbo, L., et al. "Wake Fields and Impedance".
 2003.
 DOI.org (Datacite), https://doi.org/10.48550/ARXIV.PHYSICS/0309023.

-[^3]: C. Zannini, "Electromagnetic Simulation of CERN accelerator Components and Experimental Applications", 2013.
-[Online].
-Available: https://cds.cern.ch/record/1561199

-[^4]: C. Zannini, et al. "Power Loss Calculation in Separated and Common Beam Chambers of the LHC".
+[^3]: C. Zannini, et al. "Power Loss Calculation in Separated and Common Beam Chambers of the LHC".
 Proceedings of the 5th Int.
 Particle Accelerator Conf., vol. IPAC2014, 2014, p.
 3 pages, 1.928 MB.
 DOI.org (Datacite), https://doi.org/10.18429/JACOW-IPAC2014-TUPRI061.

+[^4]: C. Zannini, "Electromagnetic Simulation of CERN accelerator Components and Experimental Applications", 2013.
+[Online].
+Available: https://cds.cern.ch/record/1561199

+[^5]: C. Zannini, “Multiphysics Simulations of Impedance Effects in Accelerators,” CERN Yellow Rep. Conf.
+Proc., vol. 1, pp. 141–144, 2018, doi: 10.23732/CYRCP-2018-001.141.

-[^5]: F. Giordano, ‘Simulation Analysis and Machine Learning Based Detection of Beam-Induced Heating in Particle Accelerator at CERN’, University of Naples Federico II, 2020.
+[^6]: F. Giordano, ‘Simulation Analysis and Machine Learning Based Detection of Beam-Induced Heating in Particle Accelerator at CERN’, University of Naples Federico II, 2020.

+[^7]: L. Sito, E. de la Fuente, F. Giordano, G. Rumolo, B. Salvant, and C. Zannini, “A Python Package to Compute Beam-Induced Heating in Particle Accelerators and Applications,” in Proc.
+68th Adv.
+Beam Dyn.
+Workshop High-Intensity High-Brightness Hadron Beams (HB’23), Geneva, Switzerland, Apr.
+2024, no. 68, pp. 611–614. doi: 10.18429/JACoW-HB2023-THBP52.